Serdar Berdimuhamedow

-Serdar Gurbangulyýewiç Berdimuhamedow (Note: /tk/) (born 22 September 1981) is a Turkmen politician serving as the third and current president of Turkmenistan since 2022.
-Berdimuhamedow had previously served in several other positions within the government of his father, Gurbanguly, the long-standing authoritarian ruler of Turkmenistan.
+Serdar Gurbangulyýewiç Berdimuhamedow (Note: /tk/) (born 22 September 1981) is a Turkmen politician and businessman serving as the third and current president of Turkmenistan since 2022.
+Berdimuhamedow had previously served in several other positions within the government of his father, Gurbanguly Berdimuhamedow, the long-standing authoritarian ruler of Turkmenistan.
 The father and son entered into a power-sharing arrangement in 2022, through which they jointly rule a totalitarian dictatorship in Turkmenistan.

 In 2021, he became one of several deputy chairmen in the Cabinet of Ministers of Turkmenistan.
-The next year, he won 73 percent of the vote in the country's presidential election, considered to be a sham election, succeeding his father's 18-year-long totalitarian tenure as president and making Turkmenistan the first modern country in Central Asia to be ruled by a dynastic system.
+The next year, he won 73 percent of the vote in the 2022 presidential election, considered to be a sham election, succeeding his father's 18-year-long authoritarian tenure as president and making Turkmenistan the first modern country in Central Asia to be ruled by a dynastic system.

 Early career and education

 Serdar Berdimuhamedow was born on 22 September 1981 in Ashgabat, Turkmen SSR.
 He studied at Secondary School No. 43 in Ashgabat from 1987 to 1997.
 Between 1997 and 2001, he studied at the Turkmen Agricultural University, graduating as an engineer-technologist.

 From July to November 2001, he worked in the Directorate for Foreign Economic Relations of the Food Processing Association, followed by two years of mandatory military service.
 From 2003 to 2008, he worked again at the Food Processing Association in the fruit and vegetable department and in the non-alcoholic beer and wine department.

 Between 2008 and 2011, Berdimuhamedow studied at the Diplomatic Academy of the Russian Ministry of Foreign Affairs, earning a diploma in international relations.
 During this period he was also assigned to the Turkmen Embassy in Moscow as counselor of embassy.
 From 2011 to 2013, he studied at the Geneva Centre for Security Policy, earning a post-graduate degree in European and international security affairs.
 He was concurrently assigned to the Turkmen Mission to the United Nations in Geneva as a counselor of embassy.

 From August to December 2013, he served as head of the European Department of the Turkmen Ministry of Foreign Affairs.
 From 2013 to 2016 he was deputy director of the State Agency for Management and Use of Hydrocarbon Resources.
 From 2016 to 2017 he was chairman of the Department of International Information of the Turkmen Ministry of Foreign Affairs.

-On 18 August 2014, Serdar Berdimuhamedow defended a dissertation at the Turkmen Academy of Sciences to earn the degree of candidate of science.
+On 18 August 2014, he defended a dissertation at the Turkmen Academy of Sciences to earn the degree of candidate of science.
 In July 2015, he was awarded a doctorate in technical sciences.

 He was often styled as "the son of the nation" by state media in Turkmenistan.